 A member is entitled to vote in the election of the organization’s officer’s or board members and is eligible to be elected as an officer or board member or both to participate in the determination of the policies of the organization.

-Social memberships are available to persons with physical conditions that prevent flying activities, but who still enjoy the association with the Club and its members.
-This is a non-flying, non-voting, and non-officer membership; however it will include a monthly newsletter.
+Social Memberships are available to persons with physical conditions that prevent flying activities, but who still enjoy the association with the Club and its members.
+This is a non-flying, non-voting, and non-officer membership; however, it will include a monthly newsletter.
 No AMA membership is required for this membership.
 A Social Membership card will be provided by the Club.
-See Article 9 section 8 for dues
+See Article 9 section 8 for dues information.

 ARTICLE 6 – MEETINGS